King's Own (3rd Staffordshire) Rifle Militia: Honorary Colonels

-Uniforms & Insignia
+Uniforms and insignia

 The uniform of the King's Own (3rd Staffordshire) Militia, as befitted a Rifle regiment, was Rifle green, with the scarlet facings denoting a royal regiment (similar to the King's Royal Rifle Corps).
 Its badge was the Stafford knot displayed within the curl of a French bugle-horn.
 When the regiment joined the North Staffordshires in 1881, it adopted the badges and uniform of that regiment, red with white facings.

 Battle honours

 The 4th Battalion was awarded the Battle honour South Africa 1900–02.
 After Army Order 251 of 1910, Special Reserve units carried the same battle honours as their parent regiment.